-- 1. There is a very limited possibility of encountering hazardous non-condensable gases while drilling and testing.
-Although noxious or dangerous amounts of gases have not been associated with other geothermal wells drilled in the area, it is prudent to be prepared.
+- 1. There is a possibility of encountering hazardous non-condensable gases while drilling and testing.
 The three main gases expected in this area are steam, hydrogen sulfide (H2S), and carbon dioxide (CO2). - 2.
 The effectiveness of this plan is dependent upon the cooperation and effort of each person who enters the site during drilling or testing operations.
 Each person must know their responsibilities under stressful emergency operating conditions.
 All personnel must see that their safety equipment is stored and functional in addition to the location and operation of safety equipment. - 3.
-All personnel will be trained in warning signs, signals, first aid, and responsibilities in case of hazard gases.
-The site will have two briefing areas so that one is upwind from the well and containment basin at all times.
+All personnel will be trained in warning signs, signals, first aid, and responsibilities in case of hazardous gases.
+The site will have two briefing areas positions such that one is upwind from the well and containment basin at all times.
 Before drilling or testing commences, all personnel will be advised of escape routes.
 Weekly drills will be conducted. - 4.
 All vehicles will be parked with the front towards the exit road.
-A normal size first aid kit, stokes litter, wind direction apparatus, portable hand-held H2S and CO2 detectors will be available on the location.
-There will also be H2S scavenger chemicals on the location for treating the mud.
+A normal-size first-aid kit, stokes litter, wind-direction apparatus, and portable hand-held H2S and CO2 detectors will be available on the location.
+There will also be H2S-scavenger chemicals on the location for treating the mud.
 Warning signs will be posted on the access road to the location. - 5.
 Steam is hot water in the gas form.
 It causes burns to the skin.
 It is possible that steam temperatures may exceed 300°F during flow tests.
 All personnel must stay away and downwind from venting steam.
-Note water as hot as 220°F may be present in the testing tanks.
-If a person is burnt, remove them from the site and cool the burnt area.
-Transport to the hospital.
+Note: liquid phase water as hot as 220°F may be present in the testing tanks.
+If a person receives a burn injury, remove them from the site and cool the burned area on their skin.
+Transport them to the hospital.